fazlearefin/ubuntu-dev-machine-setup/README.md

 ## Running the playbooks to configure your system

-Invoke the following as yourself, the primary use.
+Invoke the following as yourself, the primary user.
 Not `root`.

 ```
 ansible-playbook site.yml -e "{ laptop_mode: True }" -e "{ virtual_machine_mode: False }" -e "local_username=$(logname)" -K